openboxes/openboxes/docs/api-guide/authentication.md

 # Authentication
 You need a valid user account before you can authenticate.
-To get the full benefits of the API, create a Superuser account, then authenticate using your username and password.
+First create a Superuser account, then authenticate with your username and password.

 ```
 $ curl -i -c cookies.txt -X POST -H "Content-Type: application/json" \